net-daemon/docs/docs/v2/api/example.md

 public class ExampleApp : NetDaemonRxApp
 ```

-All applications in netdaemon have to inherit the NetDaemonApp base class.
+All applications in NetDaemon have to inherit the NetDaemonApp base class.
 This provides discoverability and functionality to the application.

 ## The Initialize function